ahillss/ReverseEngineeringNotes/README.md

 * ```frame 0``` - change frame to the integer provided
 * ```bt``` - a stack trace

-### Understand the layout of the executable or library binary
+### Layout of the executable or library binary

-To be able to get the pertinent information about your target binary.
+Useful to be able to get the pertinent information about your target binary.

 ELF files are broken into sections, at the top is the header which has information like 16/32/64 bit, endianness, machine, etc. Some information on ELF files are [here](http://archive.is/wJW5i), [here](http://archive.is/JyChY) and [here](http://archive.is/DBnia).

-### Know of endianness
+### Endianness

 Important for when looking at the hex, as you maybe confused by the order it appears.
 Your binaries are most likely using little-endian as it is what Intel CPUs use.